Joe Howarth (politician): New Jersey Assembly

 Howarth was elected to the Assembly in November 2015 after Assemblyman Christopher J. Brown announced his retirement.

 In September 2017, after two-term incumbent Maria Rodriguez-Gregg decided against running for election after an incident earlier that year in which police thought that she was driving under the influence following a traffic accident, the Burlington County Republican Committee chose Burlington County Freeholder Ryan Peters to run for the Assembly seat as Howarth's running mate.

 In the November 2017 general election, Howarth (with 28,841; 25.1% of all ballots cast) and Peters (with 28,671 votes; 25.0%), defeated Democratic challengers Joanne Schwartz (28,321; 24.7%) and Maryann Merlino (28,196; 24.6%) to win both Assembly seats from the district for the Republicans.
 With Joanne Schwartz, the closest Democratic candidate 350 votes behind Peters, the Democratic Party had considered filing for a recount.
 Of all 40 districts, the race in the 8th District was the closest in the state, with 650 votes separating the first and fourth vote-getters.

 After the 8th District's Senator Dawn Addiego switched her party affiliation from Republican to Democrat in early 2019, Howarth allegedly attempted to do the same.
 The Burlington County Republican Party dropped its support for Howarth, choosing to instead support Burlington County Sheriff Jean Stanfield to run with incumbent Ryan Peters.

 In the primary election where he heavily tied himself to President Donald J. Trump, Howarth was defeated by Stanfield.

 Tenure

-The following Monday after Howarth's defeat, his nameplates where missing from the GOP caucus room fueling speculation he would switch parties or resign, however neither happened.
+The following Monday after Howarth's defeat, his nameplates were missing from the GOP caucus room, fueling speculation he would switch parties or resign, however neither happened.
 Later that month, he proposed a bill that would take the pay away from legislators who are absent from a session.